haoyuwangmath/graph_matching_deanonymization/README.md

 ### Graph Neural Network Method
 As mentioned above, statistical algorithms are unsupervised.
 A natural question is if there is a supervised learning approach for graph matching.
 This line of work focuses on graph neural networks.
 In particular, the GNN we use here also leverages some insights of statistical methods.

+The Gm-GNN model operates on pairs of nodes across two graphs, allowing it to effectively utilize seed information and compute witness-like information from different hops.
+The architecture comprises two main modules: the Convolution Module and the Percolation Module.
+The Convolution Module aggregates neighborhood information to update the similarity between node pairs, capturing witness-like information from various hops.
+This aggregation enables GM-GNN to generalize to graphs of different sizes and structures.
+The Percolation Module, on the other hand, filters out low-similarity node pairs and uses high-confidence pairs as new seeds for subsequent layers, thereby enhancing the matching accuracy over multiple iterations.

 ## Experiment Setup
 ### Requirements
 * Python (>=3.8)